Bulletproof glass

 How bulletproof glass works

-"Bulletproof" glass is very different.
+"Bulletproof" glass is very different to ordinary glass.
 More correctly called

 bullet-resistant glass (because no glass is totally bulletproof), it's made from